sforsman/ditemplate/README.md

 Sample PW instance template for new projects
 ============================================

-Comes with simple scripts for installation and updating the lock file.
-Make sure you have curl in your path and that you have logged into Deis.
+Comes with a Deis/Heroku -deployable composer.json and simple scripts for installation and updating the lock file.
+Make sure you have curl inyour path and that you have logged into Deis.

 Then run

 ```bash
 # These are not necessary unless you used git clone